interagent/pliny-template/README.md

 # Pliny

-Pliny is a template Sinatra app for postgres-backed APIs.
+Opinionated template Sinatra app for writing excellent APIs in Ruby.

 It bundles some of the patterns we like to develop these apps: